Dimitrije Najdanović: World War II and exile

-Dorchester on Thames
+England

-In 1947 Najdanović and his wife went to England, being recommended by the Serbian Patriarch Gavrilo V to the confidence of Bishop of Gibraltar in Europe, the Right Reverend Harold Buxton.
-Once in London, Harold Buxton, and Arthur Foster of the World Council of Churches Service to Refugees were waiting at "Victoria Station to escort 40 Serbian students and clergy", among them Mr. and Mrs. Najdanović, "to Dorchester on Thames," near Oxford, where a Theological Training School had been opened in the Old College building under the name of Dorchester College to help the Serbian Orthodox Church, then in exile.
-Najdanović was named dean of faculty by Patriarch Gavrilo before he left London for Belgrade (where he died in 1950).
-Arthur Foster took up the duties of bursar at the college.
-As dean Najdanović also taught Dogmatics, Religion, Christian Apologetics and Ethics.
-He was also a Serbian Orthodox parish priest in Derby (1948-1960) before emigrating to Montreal, Quebec in 1960.
+In 1947, Najdanović and his wife moved to England.
+They were recommended by Serbian Patriarch Gavrilo V to Harold Buxton, the Bishop of Gibraltar in Europe.
+On their arrival in London, Buxton and Arthur Foster of the World Council of Churches Service to Refugees met a group of 40 Serbian students and clergy at Victoria Station and accompanied them to Dorchester on Thames where a theological training school had been established in the Old College building of Dorchester College.

+Patriarch Gavrilo appointed Najdanović dean of the faculty, and Foster served as bursar at the college.
+As dean, Najdanović taught dogmatics, religion, Christian apologetics and ethics.

-The Serbian students were affectionately called the Dorchester Boys and most of them would eventually leave England for the United States and elsewhere where they took up important positions in the Serbian Orthodox Church in North and South America, including Very Rev. Milan Savich (1920-2010) of Chicago, Dr. Veselin Kesich (1921-2012) of the Saint Vladimir's Orthodox Theological Seminary, Metropolitan Irinej Kovačević (1914-1999) of the Diocese of New Gracanica - Midwestern America, and others.
+His Serbian students were referred to as the "Dorchester Boys".
+Many later emigrated to the United States and elsewhere and served in Serbian Orthodox institutions in North America, including Milan Savich in Chicago, Veselin Kesich at Saint Vladimir's Orthodox Theological Seminary, and Irinej Kovačević of the Serbian Orthodox Eparchy of New Gračanica and Midwestern America.

-Holy Trinity Parish in Montreal
+Najdanović also served as a Serbian Orthodox parish priest in Derby from 1948 to 1960, when he emigrated to Montreal, Quebec.

+Canada

-Shortly after he arrived in Montreal Najdanović encouraged his parishioners to purchase a building and property in the center of Montreal at 4259 de Bullion Street.
-The second floor of the building was adapted for a chapel and an apartment, while the ground floor space was turned into a hall and a fellowship room.
-The commissions for the iconostasis and icons were given to master woodcarver Vladimir Barac (who later opened an atelier in Los Angeles) and artist José Majzner, respectively.
-The repair work on the "Holy Trinity" Serbian Orthodox Church was completed in 1961, but the consecration took place on September 6, 1964, officiated by Bishop Stefan Lastavica of the Eastern American Diocese.
-(Nikola Budimir of Windsor, Ontario was the Godfather of the new church-parish.)
+Shortly after arriving in Montreal, Najdanović encouraged his parishioners to purchase a building and property in the center of Montreal at 4259 de Bullion Street.
+The second floor was adapted for a chapel and an apartment, while the ground floor was turned into a hall and fellowship room.

+Commissions for the iconostasis and icons were given to master woodcarver Vladimir Barac and artist José Majzner, respectively.
+Repair work on the Holy Trinity Serbian Orthodox Church was completed in 1961.
+The consecration took place on 6 September 1964, officiated by Bishop Stefan Lastavica of the Eastern American Diocese.

+United States and death

-In 1967, Najdanović and Jelena moved to the United States, where he was a priest in New York City and Phoenix, Arizona before retiring at the Glendora Health Care Center in Wooster, Ohio.
-He died on 24 March 1986.
-He was 89.
+In 1967 Najdanović and Jelena moved to the United States, where he served as a priest in New York City and Phoenix, Arizona before retiring at the Glendora Health Care Center in Wooster, Ohio.
+He died on 24 March 1986, aged 88.